 The deployment job shows as failed unless the Azure Virtual Machine Agent is installed on the BMC Discovery VM before the deployment timeout period (approximately 30 minutes).
 This failure is not a problem, and after installing the agent in the following section the VM is reported to be "Running OK".

-Install the Azure Virtual Machine Agent
+To install the Azure Virtual Machine Agent

 The following steps install the Azure Virtual Machine Agent.